Skip to content

 4. Type safety: Proper handling of PostgreSQL-specific types with automatic conversion

-5. Flexible: Works with any 3NF PostgreSQL schema
+5. Flexible: Works with any normalized PostgreSQL schema (3NF) that has proper primary keys (PK) and foreign keys (FK) decorated

 6. Time-saving: Reduces manual configuration significantly